top of page

 A deficiency in serotonin may result in anxiety, panic disorders, attention disorders, eating disorders, social phobias, lack of joy, anger, digestive complaints, feeling overly dependent on others, hypervigilance, low self-esteem, and poor cognitive function.

-Serotonin production is closely tied to tryptophan and vitamin B6, which act synergistically to enhance its synthesis.
-Dopamine and norepinephrine can antagonize serotonin, as they compete for neurotransmitter balance in the brain.
+Serotonin works synergistically with tryptophan and vitamin B6 to enhance neurotransmitter synthesis.
+However, dopamine and norepinephrine act as antagonists, as they compete for neurotransmitter balance in the brain.

 nutritional-guide-healthy food